rez0sk/laravel-zarinpal/README.md

 Laravel package for Zarinpal payment gateway.

-This package provides very an interface (a laravel facade) that you can easily use and mock!
+This package provides an interface (a laravel facade) that you can easily use and mock!

 ## Features